mooreporfavor/portfolio-website/src/content/projects/ai-cv-genie.md

 ### Problem

-Crafting tailored professional documents—whether a CV for a specific role, a bio for a conference, or a summary for a potential collaborator, is a high-effort, repetitive task.
+Crafting tailored professional documents, whether a CV for a specific role, a bio for a conference, or a summary for a potential collaborator, is a high-effort, repetitive task.
 The challenge was to create a tool that could automate and optimize this customization, instantly generating a relevant, high-quality document by leveraging a master vault of my career history.

 ### Methodology